 But what about the unexpecteds?
 What do you do when temptation blind-sides you?
 How does the runner avoid the bicyclist coming from behind the tree?
 The dog that just got loose from its leash?
 The broken paver covered by fallen leaves?

 Coming to your senses

-Brooks next turns to 2 Timothy 2:26, which speaks of recovering one’s self after being trapped by Satan’s schemes.
+Brooks next turns to 2 Timothy 2:26, which speaks of recovering one’s self after Satan ensnares with a scheme.
 The Apostle Paul here encourages his young apprentice to reason with his “opponents,” those who stand against the truths of the gospel.
 In doing so, he might help them wake up out of their error and save themselves from destruction.

 There’s something lulling, soothing about a long run.
 Those who hate running will probably think this sounds crazy.
 But build up enough endurance and stamina, and a runner may eventually reach “the zone.”
 It’s a place of physical – even emotional – comfort with the act that makes you feel like you’re floating, flying.
-The endorphins are pumping.
+The endorphins pump at peak volume.
 You feel like you could run forever.

 And that’s exactly the moment you’re the most vulnerable to injury.
-Because when you’re too focused on how you feel, you forget to remain aware of your surroundings.
+When you’re too focused on how you feel, you forget to remain aware of your surroundings.

 That’s when it’s time to wake up.
 Coming to your senses, remaining in them, is the key to avoiding danger.

 I think Thomas Brooks’ third “proof” warrants its own post.
-For now, keep in mind the idea the temptation to succumb to the Devil’s schemes can come at any time, in any situation.
+For now, that temptation to succumb to the Devil’s snares can come at any time, in any situation.
 Despite a runner’s best attempts to prepare, he cannot foresee every circumstance.